save-our-mothers/save-our-mothers-app/README.md

 MUI
 ChartJS
 Apache Echarts
-MySQL 2 and [insert SSH library] for the function app.
+MySQL 2 and ssh2 for the function app.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped us to make this application a reality.
 Thank you to the Tanzanite cohort and team Save Our Mothers.
 Thank you to Save Our Mothers for trusting us to build this application for you.